Losing Uncle Teddy and Aunt Mary: A Reflection on Family, Love, and Healing Generational Trauma

 • Laila – Peaceful and grounding.

-• Charlie – Musician and health advocate, deeply connected to his homeland, Palestine.
+• Charlie – Musical, health junkie, deeply connected to his homeland, Palestine.

 • Janaf (my mom) – Loving, playful, generous.